algernon/madness/resources/pages/about/for-recruiters/index.markdown

   doing that, keep all my current roles, and perhaps even find other ways I can volunteer my free time to Debian.
 I'm not willing to sacrifice this.
 * I live in Hungary, and I am not willing to relocate.
-Periodic visits to HQ and remote work is, of course, acceptable.
+Periodic visits to HQ (assuming it is in Europe) and remote work is, of course, acceptable.
 The reasons why I am unwilling to move are, in no particular order:
     * My wife lives and works here.
     * My studies bind me to Hungary, I cannot get a degree in Hungarian Human Arts anywhere else.
     * I like the country, and unless I have no other option, I'm not moving.
+* While I'm willing to travel within Europe, I prefer to do that rarely.
+  Traveling outside of it is something I'd rather avoid.
+I will not set foot in the US, no matter what.
 * I run Debian on my computers, all of them (except phone and tablet, which run Android until I can run Debian on them).
 I am not going to run anything else, except in a virtual machine or a chroot.